hyperoceanic/marks-docs/docs/People/onboarding.md

 # Onboarding

 :::note
-This is a combined guide/checklist for onboarding new members into software development teams* Some of it is more relevant to 'in the office' vs working from home* Other parts are more relevant for more junior developers.
+This is a combined guide/checklist for onboarding new members into software development teams.
+Some of it is more relevant to 'in the office' vs working from home* Other parts are more relevant for more junior developers.
 :::

 For many years I was a contractor which meant joining new organizations quite frequently.
 I had a mixed bag of onboarding experiences during that time, and generally the subsequent work experience followed the impression gained during onboarding.